itarozzi/stm32-nucleo-vscode-template/README.md

 This projects uses the MIT License.
 See LICENSE file for details.

-A big thank you to Enrico Marchesini who taught me the workflow to arrive at the definition of this repository and supported me in my first steps on STM32 and VSCodium.
+A big thank you to Enrico Marchesini who taught me the workflow to permits this repository to exists and supported me in my first steps on STM32 and VSCodium world.

 Please feel free to share, improve or report inaccuracies.